infinum/design-handbook/Organization/Design files and project folders.md

 We currently take care of 4 things:

-1. Project folders (in alignment with PM).
+1. Project folders (in alignment with PM)
 2. File tidiness
 3. Versioning
 4. Export